viur-framework/viur-core/docs/doc_tutorial/advanced/15_training_tasks.rst

 So this task is only called on demand.
 If the developer has made changes to the data model, he calls that task once for each affected kind.
 Creating such a task is also easy, it's a Class derived from :py:class:`core.tasks.CallableTaskBase` and decorated with :meth:`core.tasks.CallableTask`.
-The derived subclass must override the following properties and functions.
+The derived subclass must overwrite the following properties and functions.

 +-------------+----------------------------+----------------------------------------------------------------------+
 | Name        | Type                       | Description                                                          |